-The ABA Training Amount provides funding for training opportunities to build school board capacity in ABA.
+The ABA Training Amount provides funding to boards for training opportunities to build school board capacity in applied behaviour anlaysis.

-The Behaviour Expertise Amount allocation is projected to be approximately \$30.5 million in 2019-20.
+The Behaviour Expertise Amount allocation is projected to be approximately \$31.1 million in 2020-21.

 Priorities and Partnerships Fund (PPF)